-The substantial reduction in the US dollar value of the company’s tariffs in 1999 was caused by the devaluation of the Brazilian Real in January 1999.
-The effect of the IGP-M adjustments and the reversion of the Real towards purchasing power parity relative to the US dollar, however, are already resulting in an upward revaluation of the tariffs.
+The substantial reduction in the US Dollar value of the company’s tariffs in 1999 was caused by the devaluation of the Brazilian Real in January 1999.
+The effect of the IGP-M adjustments and the reversion of the Real towards purchasing power parity relative to the US Dollar, however, are already resulting in an upward revaluation of the tariffs.

 Commercial and Contractual Information